 Have you realized yet that you need much more than just an A/B testing tool to really increase your website conversion rates and sales?
 A/B testing is much harder than it seems, and unless you are an expert, unfortunately, most of your A/B test results won’t have a winning result or will only gain a small 1-2% increase in conversion rate.

-Instead of just relying on best guess, case studies or listening to your boss for what to improve on your website, there are many better ways to generate A/B test hypothesis that will win much more often – and convert at a much higher rate.
+Instead of just relying on the best guess, case studies or listening to your boss for what to improve on your website, there are many better ways to generate A/B test hypothesis that will win much more often – and convert at a much higher rate.

 After optimizing countless websites in recent years, I’ve learned many ways to create higher converting A/B test ideas, and here are 7 of the best for you to take advantage of:

 #1: Get feedback from usability testing your target audience.

 Getting quality feedback from your website visitors is essential for creating better test ideas.
-In particular you need to ask questions to your target audience to hear what they think about using your website and offerings.
-One of the best ways to do this is by running usability tests using a service like Usertesting.com several times per year, and on at least 5 participants that match your target audience.
+In particular, you need to ask questions of your target audience to hear what they think about using your website and offerings.
+One of the best ways to do this is by running usability tests using a service like Usertesting.com several times per year and on at least 5 participants that match your target audience.

 In particular, you need to ask your usability testers what they like most and least on your website and ask them to try to complete key tasks on your website, like finding a specific product or checking out.
 Their answers and usage of your website can be a real goldmine of feedback that you can then turn into higher converting test ideas.
 For example, you may realize it’s very hard for them to use your internal search, or find more details on something they are interested in.